eternalseptember/Random_Python/sudoku_solver/README.md

+* Root of the folder contains the most basic core of solving and displaying the board.
+* More advanced strategies are in the strats folder.
+* Executable tests are in the test folder.
+Text files of test boards are in the test_boards folder.

 Definitions (used for this project):

 * Naked Pair: Two cells in a group contain an identical pair of candidates and only those two candidates.